Running Searches with Interfolio ByCommittee

 Since the summer of 2012, Brown has used Interfolio ByCommittee for most faculty searches.
 This online applicant tracking and recruitment system allows you to collect, view, and discuss application materials securely from anywhere that you can reach the internet.
 The first time your unit runs a search through Interfolio, a member of your administrative staff should meet with a representative of the Dean of the Faculty's office to walk through the application.
 Administrative staff will then be relied upon to train faculty members in the basic functionality of Interfolio.

-After you have received training in Interfolio, and your hiring plan has been approved, you can start setting up your search.
-To get started all that you'll need is an Interfolio account (which the DOF can set up for you).
+After you have received training in Interfolio you can start setting up your search.
+(Note that Interfolio searches now replace the old Hiring Plan for units using the Interfolio system.)
+To get started all that you'll need is an Interfolio account, which the DOF can set up for you.

 Start by selecting "add a position."
-As you work your way through the position creation process, consult either the Interfolio Committee Manager User's Guide or Evaluator User's Guide (depending on individual role), if you have any problems.
+As you work your way through the position creation process, consult the Interfolio help page if you have any problems.
 Some Brown-specific requests:

 • Be sure to include your unit and/or the field in the name of the search (e.g. Postdoctoral Fellow in Museum Studies, or Assistant Professor of Classics)